damienSavoldelli/symfony-docker/README.md

 - docker installed
 - current user in docker group
 - php cli enabled
+- php 5.4 minimum (for the built in server)

 # How to use it
 clone this project